Patrick O'Connor, Ph.D.

 Menton BEC (Bassins sedimentairies-Evolution-Conservation), University of Antananarivo, Madagascar

-Bakoli has conducted field research along with MBP teams since 2015, in addition to working with our group and the faculty at University of Antananarivo (UA) on collections/facilities efforts with UA.
+Bakoli has conducted field and laboratory research with MBP teams since 2015, in addition to working with our group and the faculty at University of Antananarivo (UA) on collections/facilities efforts.
+Bakoli completed (November 2022 - December 2023) an extended trainingship at the Denver Museum of Nature & Science.
+In addition to assisting with teaching at the University of Antananarivo, Bakoli will oversee the fossil collection facility developed at the University.

 ____________________________________________________